pivorodrigues/devopstips/acsa.md

   - There is unlimited storage.
 But, you have to be careful with your budget;

-  - Files are storage in buckets;
+  - Files are storage in buckets*;

   - S3 is a universal namespace.
 That is, names must be unique globally;

   - https://s3-eu-west-1.amazonaws.com/acloudguru

   - When you upload a file to S3, you will receive a HTTP 200 code if the upload was successfull.

+  _*Buckets: It´s basically a folder which you´re going to store all your objects and objects are simply files._

 - **Data Consistency Model for S3** :star: